KeithSloan/OpenSCAD_Alt_Import/README.md

 ### Changes from standard Importer

-**Minkowski** for two objects are colour coded red & green rather than use the OpenSCAD binary
+**Minkowski** for two objects are colour coded red & green
-          to produce a meshed minkowski.
-The idea being that a FreeCAD user can then make changes to the indicated objects i.e. Add fillets before deleting other object etc.
+              rather than use the OpenSCAD binary to produce a meshed minkowski.
+              The idea being that a FreeCAD user can then make changes to the indicated objects i.e. Add fillets etc to the Red object before deleting the green object.

 **Hull** requests for two 2D objects are dealt with as a **Loft** between rather that handled as Meshes.